bdelano/ftosupgrade/README.md

 * add a `localauth.py` file with the necessary information (see example file)
 * add the path to the repository to your users path or setup a link

-## Distributing your binary files
-* update `uploadbin.py` to accomodate your list of hostnames
-  * currently this uses a mysql connection to pull this information but you should be able to pass any list of hostnames the `makeforks` function
-* run `updatebin.py` to push your code version up
-* currently this is not very user friendly and you will need to work with an admin to do a mass upload

-### notes
-* assumes your binary files are in a directory called '/tftpboot/Dell/', you can change this in `uploadbin.py`

 ## Running the upgrade script
+### Uploading binary files to multiple devices
+* you can specify either a list of devices or a region
+* script will run multiple scp sessions at once (default 20)
+* assumes your binary files are in a directory called '/tftpboot/Dell/', you can change in `main.py`

 ### Prepare the Switches for Upgrade
 * opengear connectivity will be validated and will be listed in the prepare output